 A: Urine has been used to help everything from acne to athlete's foot to name a few.
-Most common skin conditions can be cured or helped with the Urea in the urine.
+Most common skin conditions can be helped with the Urea in the urine.
 Even the softening of calluses on the feet & fingers .
 Some guitarists urinate on their hands to keep them soft and supple.

 Q: Isn’t it just a gross, disgusting thing that people do?

 A: While it isn’t the most popular thing to discuss over lunch, there are health benefits to UT.
 And to be honest there are a lot more grosser things in the world that humans do.

 There was a great write up on the American Cancer Society (or ACS ) website about Urine Therapy.
 Now gone.
 Link removed 2015..

 A: It is claimed by some that urine therapy can help battle cancer cells, bacteria, dysentery and gonorrhea even rabies to have a short list of what the potential can be helped.